Pharoah Sanders: 2000s and 2020s

-In the 2000s, a resurgence of interest in jazz kept Sanders playing festivals including the 2004 Bluesfest Byron Bay, the 2007 Melbourne Jazz Festival, and the 2008 Big Chill Festival, concerts, and releasing albums.
-He has a strong following in Japan, and in 2003 recorded with the band Sleep Walker.
-In 2000, Sanders released Spirits and, in 2003, a live album titled The Creator Has a Master Plan.
-He was awarded an NEA Jazz Masters Fellowship for 2016 and was honored at a tribute concert in Washington DC on April 4, 2016.
+In the 2000s, a resurgence of interest in jazz kept Sanders playing concerts, releasing albums and playing festivals, including the 2004 Bluesfest Byron Bay, the 2007 Melbourne Jazz Festival, and the 2008 Big Chill Festival.

+In 2000, Sanders released Spirits.
+In 2003, he recorded with the Japanese band Sleep Walker (he has a strong following in Japan).
+That same year, he released a live album titled The Creator Has a Master Plan (not to be confused with the song).
+He was awarded a National Endowment for the Arts Jazz Masters Fellowship in 2016 and was honored at a tribute concert in Washington DC on April 4, 2016.

 In 2020, Sanders recorded an album titled Promises, with the English electronic music producer Floating Points and the London Symphony Orchestra.
 It was released in March 2021, the first major new album by Sanders in nearly two decades.
 It was widely acclaimed, with Pitchfork declaring it "a clear late-career masterpiece".
+Promises was the last album Sanders released before his death.

 Death

-Sanders died on September 24, 2022, at his home in Los Angeles at the age of 81.
-The announcement by Luaka Bop did not specify a cause death.
+Sanders died on September 24, 2022, at his home in Los Angeles, at the age of 81.
+It was disclosed publicly by Luaka Bop.
+A cause of death was not specified.